-When you’re swing trading, it’s sometimes hard to figure out what to trade.
-Here’s our tutorial on what swing trading really is and how to swing trade stocks.
+When you’re swing trading, it’s sometimes hard to figure out how to find stocks that are profitable.
+What is swing trading?
+Read this tutorial to find out what swing trading is and how to swing trade stocks.

-Swing trading is a difficult task, and oftentimes, you’re using various analysis tools to try to catch profit over multiple day holds.
+Learning how to swing trade can be a difficult task.
+Oftentimes, you’re using various analysis tools to try to catch profit over multiple day holds.
 The benefit of buying and holding over multiple days is that you’re saving capital by “trading” less when compared to day trading.

 However, there is some risk associated with holding stocks for multiple days, such as news events that may be released overnight.
 That being said, if you’re looking to swing trade and understand the risks, you need to know how to find stocks to swing trade.

-Depending on your trading style, you might want to use a catalyst event, technical analysis or fundamental analysis when conducting due diligence.
-For the most part, combining technical analysis and catalyst events work well in the trading community.
-Let us first understand what swing trading really us before we proceed to learn how to find stocks to swing trade.
+Depending on your trading style, you might want to use a catalyst event, technical analysis, or fundamental analysis when conducting due diligence.
+For the most part, combining technical analysis and catalyst events works well in the trading community.
+Let us first understand what swing trading really is before we proceed to learn how to find stocks to swing trade.

-Swing trading is basically aimed at making the most of short-term opportunities for profits in the market.
+Swing trading is a type of trading that is basically aimed at making the most of short-term opportunities for profits in the market.
 Swing traders fit in between day traders and buy-and-hold investors.

 The swing trader masters the art of holding onto a security for just long enough to capture price spikes and then quickly selling it off before the trend changes.